quicwg/base-drafts/draft-ietf-quic-tls.md

 primary functions:

 - Sending and receiving handshake messages
-- Processing stored transport and application state from a 0-RTT capable session ticket and determining if it is valid to accept early data on the connection
+- Processing stored transport and application state from a resumed session and determining if it is valid to accept early data
 - Rekeying (both transmit and receive)
 - Handshake state updates